SixLabors/docs/articles/imagesharp/pixelbuffers.md

 ```

 ### Exporting raw pixel data from an `Image<T>`
-You can use @"SixLabors.ImageSharp.Image`1.CopyPixelDataTo*" to access the whole contiguous pixel buffer, for example, to copy the pixel data into an array.
-For large, multi-megapixel images, however, the data must be accessed and copied per row:
+You can use @"SixLabors.ImageSharp.Image`1.CopyPixelDataTo*" to copy the pixel data to a user buffer.
+Note that the following sample code leads to to significant extra GC allocation in case of large images, which can be avoided by processing the image row-by row instead.
 ```C#
 Rgb32[] pixelArray = new Rgba32[image.Width * image.Height]
 image.CopyPixelDataTo(pixelArray);